For many people, summer in Savannah means one thing: wedding season!

 But for more traditional weddings, St. John the Baptist Cathedral is the most coveted venue for it’s beautiful architecture, high ceilings, and rich history.

 Built in the late 1800’s this French gothic style cathedral draws not only practicing Catholics, but people from all religions everywhere.
 The intricate designs on the ceiling are breath-taking.
-Savannah artist, Christopher Murphy, designed and created the murals, and the stained glass windows were constructed by the Innsbruck Glassmakers of the Austrian Tyrol later in 1904.
+Savannah artist, Christopher Murphy, designed and created the murals.
+Innsbruck Glassmakers of the Austrian Tyrol produces the stained glass windows later in 1904.

-The walls of the church are “Savannah Gray Brick” finished with stucco, and virgin long-leaf Georgia pines were hand hewn for the framing, flooring, and wainscoting.
-The church interior is similar in design to the Wesley Chapel in London, England, and was fully restored in 1969.
+“Savannah Gray Brick” finished with stucco serve as the walls.
+Hand-hewn Virgin long-leaf Georgia pines make up the framing, flooring, and wainscoting.
+The church interior is similar in design to the Wesley Chapel in London, England.
+Full restoration occurred in 1969.

 For more information about all things wedding in Savannah, go to our Wedding Page.